Democke/personal-projects/README.md

 'alias' prints out a list of the current aliases.
   'unalias' with an alias will remove that alias.

-  The shell also recognizes &0 and &1 as shorcuts for standard out.
+  The shell also recognizes &0 and &1 as shorcuts for stdin and stdout.